nikolacarapic02/ResenjeZadatka/README.md

 ### **Git clone**

-- In terminal access to your local server environment root directory.
+- In terminal access to your local server environment root directory or another folder where you want to make a clone.

 - Run
 ```